val-iisc/3d-psrnet/README.md

 ```shell
 bash scripts/demo.sh
 ```
 You can navigate to the next visualization by pressing 'q'.
+Close visualization using back arrow.
+You can visualize results for different categories by changing the value of the category flag.

 ## Sample Results
 Below are a few sample reconstructions from our trained model.